 We have taken some profits in stronger performers as they have become less cheap, and added to names where we believe weakness and volatility present an opportunity.
 We expect to continue to do this as the market grapples with the challenges lying ahead.
 In anticipation of this, utilisation of the debt facilities has declined over the past few months and, as at the time of writing, we have cash available for investment of £53m.

-On the following pages, we provide more detail on key investments and a number of other significant contributors and detractors to performance over the past 12 months.
+Below, we provide more detail key on investments and a number of other significant contributors and detractors to performance over the past 12 months.